 Before you agree to undergo this type of treatment, you should take time to decide which partner will contribute the egg and which partner will carry the pregnancy.
 Carefully consider the pros and cons of each role and talk openly with each other about your expectations for the pregnancy.

 The first step towards accessing fertility treatment is to obtain a referral from your GP to one of our accredited fertility experts.
-We guarantee an appointment within 10 working days with the first available specialist.

 Whether you have seen other specialists or this is your first time seeking fertility help, you will receive an individualised, comprehensive approach to diagnosis and treatment.